trondr/FiveChecks/README.md

 ## Localization

 Resource files for the following languages have been added to the Compliance.Notification project and more languages can be added.
-Translation help is in any case needed.
+Translation help is needed.

 |Language|Culture Code|Status|
 |---|---|---|